bambora/dev.bambora.com/source/includes/mobile/_bnpayment-android.md

 <a name="androidcreditcardregistration"></a>

-## Native card registration
+# Native card registration

 Native credit card registration is done through a native registration form.
-You can either choose to use the default card registration form contained in as described in the section below or create your own.
-All credit card details will be encrypted before sent to our servers.
+The credit card details are then encrypted before being sent to our servers.
+The Native Payment SDK includes a default native credit card registrationform that can be used out of the box.
+You also have the option of creating a customized form.

-### How to display the default native form
+## How to display the default native form

-This example shows you how to present the default card registration form using an activity.
+This example shows you how to present the default credit card registration form using an activity.

-#### Create a layout
+### Create a layout

-Create a layout with a representative name, for an example activity_native_card_registration.
+Start by creating a layout with a representative name (we'll use the name activity_native_card_registration in this guide).
+The example shows what the layout file needs to contain.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>